-The final assignment in the class is a group design project.
+The final assignment for each class is a group design project.
 Each group consists of the members of each lab section.
 A typical Thermo-Heats project is the design of a heat exchanger.

 Thermo-Fluids students usually design a fan/piping system.
 The students first present their work in a oral presentation, and then submit a detailed technical report.

 These two courses were introduced into the curriculum to complement our introductory courses in thermodynamics, fluid mechanics, heat transfer, and instrumentation and measurements classes.
 The instructors of these introductory courses developed the content for the two lab courses and originally taught these lab classes.
 As a result, the coordination between the introductory and lab classes is excellent, and students are very well prepared when they enter these courses.
-In order to maintain the continuity and ensure quality, the department has hired an instructor whose sole duties are to teach and maintain the structure of the lab, and ensure close association with the introductory classes.
+In order to maintain the continuity and ensure quality, the department has hired an instructor whose full-time job and sole duty is to teach and maintain the structure of the lab, and ensure close association with the introductory classes.